yogisinha/tour/README.md

 ```sh
 tour -helloworld2
 ```
-Now go to http://localhost:4000 with request parameter "name" and it will respond with "Hello, name"
+Now go to http://localhost:4000 with request parameter "name" (http://localhost:4000?name=Gopher) and it will respond with "Hello, *name*" (Hello, Gopher)

 #### Methods
 -methods option runs the Methods exercise.
 Run the binary with following option: